 For equipment that isn’t immediately marketable, it undergoes disassembly and sorting.
 This step is crucial for recycling, as many individual components can be resold.
 Professional disassemblers also handle and isolate toxic substances like lead or mercury present in some IT equipment.

-This thorough approach is much more effective in terms of both environmental impact and value recovery for your business.
-By taking the time to sort through components, IT asset disposition companies are able to keep equipment out of landfills every year.
+This thorough approach is not only environmentally responsible but also maximizes value recovery for your business.
+By taking the time to sort through components, IT asset disposition companies prevent equipment from ending up in landfills.

 Legal Compliance with Environmentally Conscious IT Asset Management